Intro screen from Arc Browser during installation with the text “Meet the internet, again” on a blue and purple background.

 Reviewer’s rating with pros and cons, and user ratings

-Arc Browser is a bold, well-thought-out browser that can really improve your workflow if you spend a lot of time online.
-It takes some getting used to, but it rewards users who invest the time.
+Arc Browser is a bold, thoughtfully designed browser that can truly improve your workflow if you spend a lot of time online.
+It takes some getting used to, but rewards users who invest the time.

 Pros